-The busy life of the day, where everything is getting quicker than before, intellectual property (IP) rights are playing a very critical role in protecting inventions, innovations, and works.
+Type of Intellectual Property Rights, The busy life of the day, where everything is getting quicker than before, intellectual property (IP) rights are playing a very critical role in protecting inventions, innovations, and works.
 With technology evolving one step further each and every day, IP rights had no bigger job to perform than what they are doing when the individuals and businesses need their inventions, their trademarks, and ideas to be protected.
 With all of that in this guide, you will be made aware of the intellectual property rights, why they are so phenomenally important, and how they could be applicable to your venture.

-• What is Intellectual Property (IP)?
+What is Intellectual Property (IP)?

 Intellectual property (IP) is the legal rights offered to an individual or group of individuals on their own work, creative work.
-Such type of work is inventions, artistic work, designs, trademarks, logos, and confidential information or software, business process, etc. IP gives legal right to creators such that they own the use of their work and get money out of it.
+Such type of work is inventions, artistic work, designs, trademark, logos, and confidential information or software, business process, etc. IP gives legal right to creators such that they own the use of their work and get money out of it.
 Intellectual property is again divided into different types based on work.

-Importance of Intellectual Property Rights
+Importance of Intellectual Property

 Intellectual Property rights are the tools used in innovation, development, and promotion of creativity.
 IP protection encourages inventors and entrepreneurs to invest in invention, creativity, and innovation since it does not encourage their use or replication without consent.
 Through controlling ideas, IP rights create a rational platform upon which inventors, trademarks, and creators can thrive.
 Moreover, such rights create an avenue of product licensing and merchandising, thus boosting the economy.

-• Types of Intellectual Property Rights
+Types of Intellectual Property

 There are various intellectual property rights that are prevalent in the world.
-They vary depending on work they cover and protection they provide.
+They vary depending on the work they cover and protection they provide.
 Let us emphasize the most sought-after types of intellectual property:

 1. Copyright